B.C. employers with late-night retail premises must meet specific requirements to protect employees working alone or insolation on late-night shifts.

 (ii) assign one or more workers to work with the worker during that worker’s assignment

-The new third option allows employers to use a “violence prevention plan” that includes time lock safes, stored cash and lottery tickets, safety signage, video surveillance, and stipulations for visibility and entry.
+The new third option allows employers to use a “violence prevention program” that includes time lock safes, stored cash and lottery tickets, safety signage, video surveillance, and stipulations for visibility and entry.

 Most of the time, this option may work well, but when I think about some of the rougher neighbourhoods, I feel worried for the late-night workers.
 Some are strongly opposed to the amendments.

-“This is a huge setback for some of the most vulnerable and lowest-paid workers in the province,” said Jim Sinclair, BC Fed president.
+“This is a huge setback for some of the most vulnerable and lowest-paid workers in the province,” said Jim Sinclair, BC Fed president, according to a news release.

 “In response to suggestions the new standards will still protect workers, Sinclair said that the best late night workers could hope for is that when they are robbed violently, they are lucky enough to survive and have their assault caught on video and their employer notified,” the release reads.